Local Search Marketing and Local Directory Marketing

 You will find hundreds of search engines and local internet directories on the Web and the quantity is growing daily.
 Each one provides its own specific submission process that may change over time as completely new categories and features are incorporated.
 To discover all of the important directories, submitting your data and keeping it current can be a huge project.

-Additionally, even if you establish a company listing in every one of the pertinent web directories, you could lose out on opportunities when the search phrases used by potential prospects do not match up with the keywords you’ve integrated in your listing.
+Additionally, even if you establish a company listing in every one of the pertinent web directories, you could lose out on opportunities when the search phrases used by potential prospects do not match up with the keywords you’ve integrated into your listing.
 So it might be more effective to work with an external firm which specializes in this area.

 Local search marketing firms have focused resources to keep track of the evolving landscape of local search.
 They’ll know what web directories are on the market, stay up-to-date with the submissions process and likewise be qualified to recommend search terms, or keywords, that work well in finding prospective customers for businesses like yours.